arthurv89/captainhook/README.md

 ### Step 5: Create a second Captain Hook service: HelloMoonService
 In this last step we're going to make a service called HelloMoonService that calls the HelloWorldService that we have created previously.

-Execute the following script to create the HelloMoonService:
+Open a new tab and execute the following script to create the HelloMoonService:
 ```
+export captainHookProject=~/workspace/captainhook-tutorial
 bash $captainHookProject/captainhook/tutorial/cloneAndReplace.sh
 ```